Skip to main content

 The absence of an elevator is not always a drawback.
 For a young and active couple, the 3rd floor without an elevator translates into charges reduced by 30% to 40%.
 This factor, often perceived negatively, creates a documented negotiation opportunity backed by price per sqm data.

-Knowing the micro-neighborhoods allows you to optimize a tight budget.
-The passage de la Bonne-Graine, 200 meters from the Place de la Bastille, offers a quiet setting in a lively neighborhood.
-The property hunter regularly directs her clients to these side streets where the price per sqm can be 5% to 8% lower than the main avenues.
+Knowing the micro-neighbourhoods stretches a tight budget.
+The passage de la Bonne-Graine, 200 metres from the Place de la Bastille, is a quiet spot in a lively neighbourhood.
+The property hunter often points clients towards these side streets, where the price per sqm can run 5% to 8% lower than on the main avenues.

 Are you looking for an apartment in the 11th arrondissement?
 Contact our team to start your search.